CGCookie/retopoflow/docs/v4/changelist.md

     - Can be changed in the Masking options
 - Relax is now significantly faster

+**CAD Snapping**
+- Added experimental low poly hard surface / CAD snapping
+    - Enabled via the new Snapping menu under Source Feature Detection
+    - You can snap to sharp angles, creases, seams, or edges marked as sharp
+    - Works while grabbing, brushing, or creating new vertices in all tools
+    - Inludes a new caching system for the source objects
+    - Can be slow in heavy scenes, so it is only recommended only for low detail scenes for now

 **Misc.**

-- Added experimental low poly hard surface / CAD snapping to all tools
-    - Enabled via the new Snapping menu
-    - Inludes a new caching system for the source objects
 - All Retopoflow tools now respect Blender's Alt+B clipping region
     - Useful for isolating areas while working
 - Tools statusbar now shows the result of Blender operations such as Merge by Distance